What Dr. DeFronzo Actually Gets Right (and Where He Hedges)

 Ralph DeFronzo is one of the most cited diabetes researchers alive.
 He has spent decades studying insulin resistance, and his perspective on GLP-1 drugs carries real weight.
 In this conversation with Peter Attia, he breaks down both the promise and the problems with this drug class in a way that feels refreshingly honest compared to the usual hype cycle.

 The core argument DeFronzo makes is straightforward: GLP-1 receptor agonists produce meaningful weight loss, often 15-20% of body weight in clinical trials.
 That is a number no other drug class has reliably hit.
 But he also flags something most cheerleaders skip over.
-A significant portion of that weight loss comes from lean mass, not just fat.
+A significant portion of that weight loss comes from lean mass, more than fat.
 And losing muscle while you are already metabolically compromised is a real problem.

 DeFronzo has published extensively on what he calls the "ominous octet," the eight different pathological mechanisms driving type 2 diabetes.
 GLP-1 drugs address several of those pathways, which is part of why they work so well.
 They slow gastric emptying, they reduce appetite centrally in the brain, and they improve insulin secretion.
 That multi-target approach is genuinely impressive from a pharmacology standpoint.